GedamuA/RSA-Net/README.md

-## PAT-Net (Part-independent Attention Network for Skeleton Based Human Action Recognition)
+## RSA-Net (Relation-mining  self-attention Network for Skeleton Based Human Action Recognition)
- The PAT-Net contains a whitened pairwise self-attention, unary self-attention and position attention as independent functions and different projection matrices for learning representative action features.
+ The RSA-Net contains a whitened pairwise self-attention, unary self-attention and position attention as independent functions and different projection matrices for learning representative action features.
 The whitened pairwise self-attention captures the influence of a single key joint specifically on another query joint, and the unary self-attention models the general impact of one key joint over all other query joints to learn the discriminative action features.
 Furthermore, we design a position attention learning module that computes the correlation between  action semantics and position information separately with different projection matrices.